Can You Trust the Bible? (Part 1 of 3)

 By Joel Greenwood

 It’s very likely that one of three things is true for you.
-Either a) you know someone who used to be a Christian but no longer is, b) you know someone who is a Christian and doubting their faith, or c)you are currently doubting your faith.
+Either a) you know someone who used to be a Christian but no longer is, b) you know someone who is a Christian and doubts their faith, or c) you are currently doubting your faith.

 One of the biggest obstacles for those deciding if they want to look further into Christianity is the question “Can I trust the Bible?”
 Our goal for the next three weeks is to examine three different aspects of the history of the Bible to help anyone who is doubting their faith to rest assured that, when everything else feels like it’s falling apart, you can still stand on the foundation of God’s Word.

 The first stop on our journey of the Bible’s veracity leads us to manuscript evidence.
 By looking at ancient copies of scripture, as well as other historical sources outside scripture, we should be able to paint a clear case for the trustworthiness of the Bible as a historical document.

 A manuscript is a copy of an autograph, an original copy of a written work.
 Although there are no surviving autographs of any Biblical books, the number of manuscripts is staggering.
 Through history, we have collected nearly 25,000 different manuscripts, all of which work together to paint an accurate picture of scripture.
 To put into perspective how astounding this is, Homer’s Iliad, the runner-up for most-manuscripted work, has a grand total of only 1,757 different manuscripts.